rackerlabs/support-how-to/content/how-to/general/the-cloud-and-its-products/index.md

 CDN saves a lot of time.
 A one-second delay in a web page response can cause a 7% reduction in your conversions.
 If an e-commerce site has daily revenues of
-\$100,000, a one second delay could result in \$2.5 million in lost sales every year.
+\$100,000, a one-second delay could result in \$2.5 million in lost sales every year.

 ### Additional resources